THE NATAL CHART: SYMBOL OF ENERGY ATTUNEMENT + SOUL AGENDA

-Astrological archetypes (planets and signs) function on two broad levels: as indicative of inner psychological needs and attunements, and outer external events/experience.
+Astrological archetypes (planets and signs) function on two broad levels: as indicative of inner psychological/soul needs and attunements, and outer external events/experience.
 However, the outer is always secondary to the inner.
 The inner is primary.
 Uranus transiting the Ascendant may represent an urge to “individuate.”
 A person undergoing this transit may experience a need for more personal freedom and freedom of expression, and may want to express himself in unique ways – differently from how he did in the past.

 Rather than looking from the outside in and assuming that someone went through a radical change (Uranus) to their appearance (Ascendant) – like colouring their hair neon pink or something – we can instead see that the increased or heightened inner need for freedom of expression may result in a change of their outward appearance.
 What we are sure about is the inner need to differentiate himself, his inner need to express and experience more freedom.
 We’re not sure precisely how it may manifest.
 The outer follows the inner.

 Furthermore – in making any assessment or possible “guess” about how a person might live out this transit, we would need to consider the natal chart as a whole.
 My mother, with a Capricorn Sun in the second (Taurus-ruled) house, as well as a Taurus Moon in the 6th house – another earth house, experienced this transit as a young woman in very mild ways.
 There was no pink hair, but an enjoyment of newfound freedom and independence – which was still expressed within the more or less safe parameters dictated by her Sun and Moon.

 A WORD ON ASTROLOGICAL PREDICTIONS